 Workplace Culture.
 Our Vision Statement captures our culture: "To Build a Truly Great Place to Work and Bank."
 The order of the words "work" and "bank" are intentional.
 We believe if you build a great place to work, it will by its nature become a great place to bank.
+Our Mission Statement is to "Live Our Core Values and 'WOW' Each Other and Our Customers Every Day."
 There is also tremendous public company data available that shows companies with intentionally great work environments outperform companies with average corporate cultures.
 Our commitment to building a great workplace culture began in 2009.
 Not surprisingly, our financial performance has improved dramatically since we made that culture-focused commitment.
-The recognition, locally as well as nationally, that we have received over the years validate our decision to have a "people centric" culture that strives to hire and promote "Smart, Driven, Nice" teammates.
+The recognition, locally as well as nationally, that we have received over the years validate our decision to have a "people centric" culture that strives to hire and promote "Smart, Driven, Kind" teammates.
+Additionally, our workforce encourages and supports all forms of diversity including race, age, ethnicity, and gender.
 We are proud to have a truly great place to work and bank and are honored to receive peer recognition for our work including: